StingraySoftware/HENDRICS/docs/tutorials/simulation.rst

     events.evt

 To simulate an event list from an input light curve, use the `-l` (or `--lc`) option.
-The light curve can be in FITS or MaLTPyNT native format (or one can use HENlcurve for the conversion from text format):
+The light curve can be in FITS or HENDRICS native format (or one can use HENlcurve for the conversion from text format):

 ::